 Recipe Tips & Notes

 - Bloom the saffron threads.
-It is important to bloom (soak in hot water) the saffron threads prior to mixing as this develops their natural floral flavor and aroma.
+It is important to bloom (soak in hot water) the saffron threads prior to mixing, as this develops their natural flavor and aroma.

-- Add rose water, kewra essence or vanilla extract.
-Rosewater will provide a smooth, floral, refreshing flavor, but kewra essence (made from pandanus flowers) is another great substitute.
-If all else fails, use an equal amount of vanilla extract.
-It will not be as strong as rose water, but it will offer similar floral notes.
+- Rosewater provides the iconic aroma and taste in kulfi.
+Kewra essence (made from pandanus flowers) is a great substitute.
+If unavailable, use an equal amount of vanilla extract.
+It won't be as strong as rose water, but it offers similar floral notes.

 Frequently Asked Questions

-Kulfi is typically made of condensed milk (milk and sugar) and flavorful ingredients including saffron, cardamom, rosewater, mango and pistachio.
+Kulfi is typically made with condensed milk (milk and sugar) and flavorful ingredients such as saffron, cardamom, rosewater, mango, and pistachio.
 These flavors are most commonly found in many desserts across India.

 More Indian Dessert Recipes